 No Doubt’s song “Snakes” is frequently regarded as a political statement song.
 Snakes appear to signify violence and evil in this song.

-The references to corporate boards and generals, on the other hand, demonstrate that this song is critical of both sides of the war, particularly in the United States of America.
-This is one of those songs that makes the listener think, not only about the larger meaning of the song but also about their own personal perspectives on the subject.
+The references to corporate boards and generals, on the other hand, demonstrate that this song is critical of both sides of the war, particularly in the USA.
+It encourages listeners to reflect on the song’s deeper message and their own perspectives.

 19. “Here Comes The Snake” by Cherry Poppin’ Daddies